 Solutions in the face of the California drought are scarce.
 In fact, the drought has been called an “unsustainable situation” for farms in the times ahead.
 There simply is not adequate water in the system and there’s not much to be done to reverse the devastation.
 Had California leaders taken the drought seriously, had additional water storage facilities been built, and had the funneling of water to environmental uses been implemented into the system, then maybe the severity of the situation and its impacts would have been curtailed.

-Bankers South recognizes that farming and ranching is hard work, especially in times of grim weather conditions.
+AgAmerica recognizes that farming and ranching is hard work, especially in times of grim weather conditions.
 Our goal is to assist in any way we can when it comes to farmland financing, helping to ease the process so you can focus on your farm’s day to day operations.
 Our AgAmerica lending program boasts agricultural land loans that align with various needs.
-To learn more, contact Bankers South.
+To learn more, contact AgAmerica Lending.
 One of our ag loan experts will be in touch to aid you through the ag lending process.